wilfredinni/javascript-cheatsheet/src/pages/contributing.md

 ---
-title: 'Contributing - Python Cheatsheet'
+title: 'Contributing - Javascript Cheatsheet'
-description: The following is a set of guidelines for contributing to the Python cheatsheet.
+description: The following is a set of guidelines for contributing to the Javascript Cheatsheet.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document.
 date: June 09, 2018
 updated: July 3, 2022
 ---